apache/flink/docs/content/docs/deployment/overview.md

 Building on this observation, the *Application Mode* creates a cluster per submitted application, but this time, the `main()` method of the application is executed by the *JobManager*.
 Creating a cluster per application can be seen as creating a session cluster shared only among the jobs of a particular application, and turning down when the application finishes.
-With this architecture, the *Application Mode* provides the same resource isolation and load balancing guarantees as the *Per-Job* mode, but at the granularity of a whole application.
+With this architecture, the *Application Mode* provides the application granularity resource isolation and load balancing guarantees.

 The *Application Mode* builds on an assumption that the user jars are already available on the classpath (`usrlib` folder) of all Flink components that needs access to it (*JobManager*, *TaskManager*).
 In other words, your application comes